karthikiyer365/karthikiyer365/README.md

-# 💫 About Me:
+# 💫 Hi there!
+Nice to see you!
-Hi there!
-Nice to see you!<br><br>Welcome to my page.<br>I'm Karthik, Data Analyst extraordinaire....<br>Originally a storyteller, I added math and stat to my tech bucket.<br>So I now tell you the story that the numbers show!!<br><br>I'm currently working on LLM models, so my storyline improves day-by-day.<br>Come on in and take a look at the pages in my book. <br><br>Find some typos or content you wanna know more about?
+Welcome to my page.<br>I'm Karthik, Data Analyst extraordinaire....<br>Originally a storyteller, I added math and stat to my tech bucket.<br>So I now tell you the story that the numbers show!!<br><br>I'm currently working on LLM models, so my storyline improves day-by-day.<br>Come on in and take a look at the pages in my book. <br><br>Find some typos or content you wanna know more about?
 Find me @<br>karthikiyer365@gmail.com<br>

 ## 🌐 Socials: